IEP Team Meetings

 - After a student has received a formal assessment , including initial evaluation or reevaluation.

-- When a significant change of placement is considered or selected by the IEP teamA team including parents and school officials that develops and monitors an.
+- When a significant change of placement is considered or selected by the IEP team.

 - There is a change in IDEA eligibility category or a change in areas of service.